Crude slips, gasoline jumps as storm shuts a fifth of U.S. fuel output

 "It will be a while before operations can return to normal and the U.S. refining industry is bracing itself for an extended shutdown," Stephen Brennock of oil broker PVM said.

-In refined products, price movement was more dramatic and extended gains after sources on Wednesday said Total's Port Arthur, Texas, refinery was shut by a power outage resulting from the storm.
+In refined products, price movement was more dramatic and gains increased after sources on Wednesday said Total's Port Arthur, Texas, refinery had been shut by a power outage resulting from the storm.

 "Crude is always easier to replace than products," said Olivier Jakob, analyst at Petromatrix.
 "If the refineries stay shut for more than a week or 10 days, it's going to be very problematic."